SatoryKono/ChEMBL_data_acquisition/docs/en/architecture/ARCHITECTURE.md

 reference tables before the activity join.
 Pipelines import reusable components from `library/`:

+- `library/orchestration` — workflow registry, shared execution context helpers
+  and retry coordination used by `get_data.py`, tests and bespoke automation.
 - `library/clients` — HTTP clients with retry and throttling logic for ChEMBL, UniProt, PubMed, OpenAlex, CrossRef, PubChem.
 - `library/pipelines` — Fetching, transformation and export logic for each